 This is easier explained with an example.
 Let’s say your Texas LLC is approved on August 5th 2022.
 So your LLC franchise tax reports are due the following year, by May 15th 2023.

 - your LLC’s report year will be 2023

 - but your LLC’s accounting year will be 8/5/2022 – 12/31/2022

 Unlike federal taxes, which are due in arrears (being filed for the prior year), Texas franchise tax reports are due in advance (being filed for the current year).

-However, this is just a courtesy reminder.
-Even if you don’t receive a reminder notice, it’s still your responsibility to file your Texas Franchise Tax Reports every year.
+However, both email and mail reminders are just “courtesy” reminders.
+Even if you don’t receive a reminder notice, it’s still your responsibility to file your Texas Franchise Tax Report every year.

 For this reason, we recommend putting a (repeating) calendar reminder on your phone and/or computer.

 This video shows how you can use Google Calendar to create free LLC reminders:

 Penalties for not filing Texas franchise tax reports